isomerpages/moe-jingshanpri/_mk-at-jing-shan/2026 Enrollment.md

 fill up a form via this <a href="https://go.gov.sg/mkwaitlistapplicationform" rel="noopener nofollow" target="_blank">link</a> to register your interest.
 Our admin personnel will get in touch with you.</p>
 <p></p>
-<p>For more information about MK@Jing Shan, please click <u>here</u> to download
+<p>For more information about MK@Jing Shan, please click <a href="https://drive.google.com/file/d/1ezb64NYXVClTi9ZmHYT434vd7OFmWqyQ/view?usp=sharing" rel="noopener nofollow" target="_blank">here</a> to
-the slides of the 2025 Open House briefing by the Centre Head on 15 February 2025.&nbsp; Thank you&nbsp;&nbsp;
+download the slides of the 2025 Open House briefing by the Centre Head on 15 February 2025.&nbsp;</p>
+<p>Thank you&nbsp;&nbsp;
 <br>
 </p>